amaranth-lang/amaranth/docs/install.rst

    .. tab-container:: windows
       :title: Windows

-      `Install Python <python:using-on-windows>`_, either from Windows Store or using the full installer.
+      :ref:`Install Python <python:using-on-windows>`, either from Windows Store or using the full installer.
 If using the full installer, make sure to install a 64-bit version of Python.

       `Download GTKWave`_, either win32 or win64 binaries.
 GTKWave does not need to be installed; it can be unpacked to any convenient location and run from there.